 “A” Is for Appreciation

 While student housing properties historically have appreciated over time faster than the rate of inflation, there are also things that can be done to accelerate the rate of appreciation, such a remodel or renovation.
-Nelson Brothers has its own construction management team, so it can take control of those costs to maximize the benefits.
+We have our own construction management team, so it can take control of those costs to maximize the benefits.

 Accelerated appreciation is accomplished through the due diligence of seeking out well-located, low-expense properties in strong rental markets.
-Nelson Brothers has been able to check off all those boxes by focusing on student housing.
+We have been able to check off all those boxes by focusing on student housing.

 “L” Is for Lifetime